jiangwei221/obj2pcd/README.md

 `./obj2pcd ../models/monkey_v.obj ../output/monkey.pcd 2000`

-This command will sample the monkey.obj file into a pcd file, 2000 is the sample density.
+This command will sample the monkey_v.obj file (only vertex) into a pcd file, 2000 is the sample density.
 You can adjust the density.

 There are two optional argvs.
 One is normal_flag, you need the interpolated normals in PCD or not, default is on.
 One is flip_flag, you need to flip the normal direction or not, default is off.